aolney/ct-modular-book/docs/09-lead-chiptune.md

 Try patching up hats and kick with their own sequencers using the button in Figure \@ref(fig:chiptune-single-arp-pwm-transpose-hats-kick).

-(ref:chiptune-single-arp-pwm-transpose-hats-kick) [Virtual modular](https://cardinal.olney.ai) for setting up an enveloped chiptune arpeggio with pulse-width modulated by an LFO, transposed by a second sequencer every bar, with hats and kick as additional voices.
+(ref:chiptune-single-arp-pwm-transpose-hats-kick) [Virtual modular](https://cardinal.olney.ai) for setting up an enveloped chiptune arpeggio with pulse width modulated by an LFO, transposed by a second sequencer every bar, with hats and kick as additional voices.

 <!-- MODAL HTML BLOCK -->